All you need to know about the Stayers’ Hurdle at Cheltenham Racecourse on March 18.

 Consistency the key:

-Ten of the last 11 winners of the Stayers’ Hurdle had finished in the first two in all of their completed outings that season.
-Penhill is included, although he was making his return.
+Eleven of the last 13 winners of the Stayers’ Hurdle had finished in the first two in all of their completed outings that season.

 A three-mile hurdling contest was first introduced at Cheltenham in 1912, but it was run as a seller until the start of the Second World War with the winners auctioned off afterwards.